Alice Caffarel: Contributions to linguistics

-Caffarel has made major contributions to the development of a Systemic Functional Language theory of the French language.
+Caffarel has contributed to the development of a Systemic Functional Language theory of the French language.
 Her work on developing a Systemic Functional Grammar of French is unique as "it is discourse-based and provides an interpretation of grammar which reflects how French speakers/writers make meaning in various contexts of use".
 M.A.K.
 Halliday, in the foreword to her 2006 monograph, described her contribution to theory in the following way: The consistent interplay between theoretical and applied pursuits has always been a defining feature of systemic functional theory, where no clear line is drawn between application and theory and each is a source of positive input to the other.
 This kind of mutual enrichment is clearly demonstrated in Alice Caffarel's work.
 The result is a description that penetrates the heart of the language, revealing it at one and the same time as a specimen of the human semiotic and a unique resource for the continuous creation of meaning.
 (Halliday, 2006: i)Her work has been used as an instrumental resource in the discourse analysis and interpretation of French texts, and as a model for developing descriptions of other languages from a Systemic Functional perspective.

-In addition to her ongoing description of French as a tool for the analysis of meaning, from 2005 to 2010, Caffarel also worked with a number of Systemic Functional Linguistics researchers from universities around Australia on an international news project which analyzed the coverage of news on the Middle East in various languages, looking at ideology and text structure.
+In addition to her description of French as a tool for the analysis of meaning, Caffarel also worked with a number of Systemic Functional Linguistics researchers from universities around Australia on an international news project which analyzed the coverage of news on the Middle East in various languages, focusing on ideology and text structure.

-Caffarel's current work focuses on developing the first comprehensive account of the language of the influential French writer and philosopher Simone de Beauvoir.
-This project aims to elucidate Beauvoir's use of language as a mode of action and tool for change by analyzing recurrent linguistic choices that are significant to her philosophy and to the communicative force of her writings.
-It explores the aspects of Beauvoir's language that, on the one hand, contribute to a particular vision of the world that promotes freedom and change, and, on the other hand, extend agency and transcendence to her readers.
+Caffarel's current work focuses on developing a comprehensive account of the language of the influential French writer and philosopher Simone de Beauvoir.
+This work aims to elucidate Beauvoir's use of language as a mode of action and tool for change by analyzing recurrent linguistic choices significant to Beauvoir's philosophy and to the communicative force of her writings.
+It explores the aspects of Beauvoir's language that contribute to a particular vision of the world that promotes freedom and change, and extend agency and transcendence to her readers.